exlum/mediafiler/README.md

 # mediafiler
-Organize images and videos in a easy to use directory structure
+Small script to organize images and videos in a easy to use directory structure

 ## Setup environment
 python3 -m venv venv